-The MaNG computes paths of maximal clearance for a group of moving agents with different goals simultaneously and does not require a separate path planning data structure for each virtual agent.
-Furthermore, we compute a discrete approximation to this graph structure by using the rasterization hardware and propose an adaptive culling technique to accelerate the computation.
-We also address the undersampling issues that arise due to discretization.
+We compute a discrete approximation of the graph structure by using the rasterization hardware and propose an adaptive culling technique to accelerate the computation.
+We also address the under-sampling issues that arise due to discretization and present techniques to improve the accuracy.
 Some of our key results include: